 Microsoft campaigns were made in SCALA and Amiga

 Not only cinemas in Norway used SCALA by Amiga machines in 1992-1993.
 Also, many Microsoft advert campaigns were used with Amiga and SCALA MM200.
 Publicis FCB was one such company in Denmark that used Amigas for creating Microsoft campaigns.

 The Shell petrol stations in Scandinavia used at that time over 100.000.000 NOK for advertising their products.
 These were produced by using Amigas too which Publicis FCB from Denmark was also responsible for.

 A cleaning bureau in France named as GFF bought one Amiga 4000 with SCALA MM200 which sent information to all of their 59 parts of their company.
-The Amiga was used for teaching the employees which were a huge success at that time.
+The Amiga was used for teaching the employees which was a huge success at that time.

 Nuts Bank in Den Haag, Netherlands also used SCALA MM2000 running on Amiga 4000.
 They had two SCALA systems installed.
-One of them was used to show the banks offer and saving services they had at that time while the other one was used as a service for customers.
+One of them was used to show the bank’s offer and saving services they had at that time while the other one was used as a service for customers.
 People could come to the bank and see on an interactive screen where they could see how much loan they could get etc.

 Commodore and SCALA were two companies that had similarities to someone having a good relationship.
 When Commodore had to close down it was like a huge shock.
 It was like starting from scratch for SCALA.
 It’s like losing a wife that you loved so much and suddenly she is gone.
 SCALA tried to become huge on the PC.
 They sort of did some success with that at the start but they missed Amiga too much and sailed away.
 Together with Electronic Arts, I must say that SCALA was one of the successes that Amiga users should know about.
 They played a huge role in the world together and this relationship between these two companies is a rarity today at the same level as they were.